All Posts

 The hospitality industry has also suffered consistent loss over the past year, with travel tourism largely grinding to a halt.
 Airlines, hotels, tourist attractions and other accommodation services haven’t been able to rely on their usual influx of tourists.
 While this is starting to change, few locations can operate at full capacity, and travel from Europe is still banned, which closes off a huge market.

-Other industries that have suffered as a result of COVID-19 include transportation and warehousing, manufacturing, retail trade and real estate.
 More small businesses closed permanently between February and March than in April and May, and non-essential businesses such as beauty salons, gyms and restaurants were among the hardest hit.

 The Road to Recovery